 This vast collection of digital records is expanded and enriched on a regular basis.
 The quantity and scope of research material that is available varies by region, period, and type of document.
-The databases currently include the following types of records:
+These resources are currently accessible through two interfaces:

 Archival Inventories

 Archival inventories are legal documents from private and public archives that list objects from a household.
-The inventories in this database list works of art from private collections in the Netherlands, Italy, Spain, and France from 1550 to 1840.
-The Inventory Descriptions section of this database contains 5,200 documents.
-From these documents, more than 270,000 individual records have been entered in the Inventory Contents section.
+The inventories list works of art from private collections in France, Italy, the Netherlands, and Spain from 1520 to 1880.
+The GPI has descriptions of more than 13,000 documents, from which more than 276,000 individual records have been extracted.
+Photocopies of most of these documents can be found in the Collectors Files.

 Sales Catalogs

 Typically published by auction houses and dealers, sales catalogs list works of art for public auction.
-This database includes catalogs from major cities in Great Britain, France, Germany, Belgium, the Netherlands, and Scandinavia from 1650 to 1840.
-The Sales Descriptions section of this database contains 8,400 catalogs.
-From these catalogs, more than 750,000 records have been entered into the Sales Contents section.
-This database also contains private contract sales where collectors could acquire artworks during an extended period of exhibition.
+Catalogs from major cities in Belgium, France, Germany, Great Britain, the Netherlands, and Scandinavia from 1650 to 1945 are included.
+The GPI has descriptions of more than 22,000 catalogs, from which more than 1.8 million records have been extracted.
+Also included are private contract sales through which collectors were able to acquire artworks during an extended period of exhibition.
+Photocopies of most of the pre-20th-century catalogs can be found in the Sales Catalogs Files.

-Maintained by galleries and art dealers, stock books record information about a work of art such as the date of acquisition, name and address of the seller, dimensions of the artwork, name of the purchaser, date of sale, and the selling price.
-This database contains 43,700 records transcribed from the 15 stock books of Goupil & Cie/Boussod, Valadon & Cie.
+Stock books maintained by galleries and art dealers record information about a work of art such as the date of acquisition, name and address of the seller, dimensions of the artwork, name of the purchaser, date of sale, and the selling price.
+Included in the GPI are more than 43,700 records transcribed from the 15 stock books of Goupil & Cie/Boussod, Valadon & Cie in Paris (1846–1919) as well as over 40,300 records transcribed from the 11 painting stock books and enhanced with information from the 21 paintings and watercolors sales books of M. Knoedler & Co. in New York (1872–1970).
+Learn more about the Knoedler Gallery Archive, which was acquired by the Getty Research Institute in 2012.

 Payments to Artists